-California Enrollment Fees are based on full-time enrollment of 12 units per semester, plus the student fees which currently include the \$20 health fee per term plus \$10 student fee plus \$10 technology fee.
-If you enroll in more than 12 units per semester, your costs will be higher.
+Estimated Fees on the cost of attendance charts are based on full-time enrollment of 15 units per semester, plus the student fees which currently include the \$23 health fee per term plus \$12 student fee plus \$10 technology fee.
+If you enroll in more than 15 units per semester, your costs will be higher.

-Non-residents and students approved for the Oregon Exchange (OR) program pay an amount per units in addition to California enrollment fees, plus the student fees per term; all amounts of calculated at 12 units per semester.
-If you enroll in more than 12 units per semester, your costs will be higher.
+Non-residents and students approved for the Oregon Exchange (OR) program pay an additional amount per unit in addition to California enrollment fees.